CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

    pac
    ```

+   > **Info:** If u found error after using pac command, try un-installing the Power Platform tool and re-install it, then retry the step.

 8. Replace `<your environment URL>` in the below command with the value of environment URL that you copied earlier then run the command.
    ```
    pac auth create --name DevAuth --url <your environment URL>